 - DVD of your Medjugorje experience available for purchase.

 The first priest to submit his registration for each pilgrimage travels FREE.

-CHECK IN with the Magnificat guide at the gate before boarding the plane to Vienna.
+Check In with the Magnificat guide at the gate before boarding the plane to Europe.
 This is VERY IMPORTANT.